willianportilho/libft/README.md

 <h1 align="center"> Libft </h1>

-<h4 align="center"> A 42 project writted in C language</h4>
+<p align="center"> A 42 project writted in C language</p>

 ---

 ## introduction

-#### This project has the purpose of recode the usual C funtions for use in the future 42 projects.
+<p> This project has the purpose of recode the usual C funtions for use in the future 42 projects. </p>

 - [part_1](#part_1) - Set of recoded libc functions
 - [part_2](#part_2) - Set of non-libc functions
 - [bonus](#bonus) - Set of linked list funtions